blues/app-accelerators/15-greenhouse-monitor/README.md

 #define PRODUCT_UID ""		// "com.my-company.my-name:my-project"
 ```

-pasting in the `ProductUID` from your notehub project between the first pair of quotes.
+pasting in the `ProductUID` from your Notehub project between the first pair of quotes.

 ## Testing

 To ensure the setup is working as expected, it's a good idea to test the application before deploying it in a real-life setting.
+The following sections describe how to configure and use the app.

 ### App Configuration

+The app is configured using environment variables to set

+* how often environment variables are checked,
-The app is configured using environment variables.
-Configuration includes how often the sensors are read and checked for alerts, how often monitoring events are sent and how often environment variables checked and how often the sensors are read.
+* how often the sensors are read and checked for alerts, and
+* how often monitoring events are sent.

+These variables control the overall app behavior:

 * `environment_update_mins` How often (in minutes) to check for environment variable updates from the Notecard.
 When not set, the default value is 5 minutes.